pimlie/nuxt-matomo/README.md

 ### `trackerUrl`

-Url to matomo.php, default is `matomoUrl + 'matomo.php'`
+Url to piwik.php, default is `matomoUrl + 'piwik.php'`

 ### `scriptUrl`

-Url to matomo.js, default is `matomoUrl + 'matomo.js'`
+Url to piwik.js, default is `matomoUrl + 'piwik.js'`

 ### Setting configuration at runtime
-You can push any additional tracking info to `_paq` at runtime by adding a matomo object ```route.meta.matomo`` in the middleware or to the selected pages.
+You can push any additional tracking info to `_paq` at runtime by adding a matomo object `route.meta.matomo` in the middleware or to the selected pages.
 An object is used so we can override middleware variables for selected pages

 Middleware example: